 Our safeguarding co-ordinator is: Janet Craib And she can be contacted on: [email protected]

-The Ely Diocese Safeguarding Officer is Sarah King and she can be contacted on [email protected] or 01353 652735
+The Ely Diocese Safeguarding Officer is Rebecca Boswell and she can be contacted on [email protected] or 01353 652735

 We follow recommended safeguarding practice in recruiting, training and supporting our ordained and lay ministers, our employees and our volunteers.
 Recruitment includes Criminal Records Bureau checks for those working regularly or substantially with children and/or vulnerable adults.
 Health and safety policies are in place and we have provided adequate insurance cover for all activities undertaken in the name of the parish.
 All those working on behalf of the parish have agreed to comply with the safeguarding policy and with the good practice guidelines for their work.